mrocklin/thesis/outline.md

         distribute the best solutions.
 It doesn't adapt well to today's changing hardware

-We discuss how the computer science community can improve the situation?
+We discuss how the computer science community can improve the situation.

 *   State the demographics of both the types of problems to be solved and the skillset of scientific workforce.

     [Expertise](expertise.md)

-*   We state software engineering values of modularity, coupling and cohesion and explain why pathological cases limit software evolution.
+*   State software engineering values of modularity, coupling and cohesion and explain why pathological cases limit software evolution.

     [Software Principles](principles.md) -- not written

-*   We analyze existing scientific software under this lens
+*   Analyze existing scientific software under this lens
     -   Anecdotal case studies
         *   [Numerical Weather Prediction](nwp.md) - An example of monolithic Fortran.
 In particular we focus on duplicated efforts and an inability to adapt to GPU hardware.
         *   [Trilinos/PETSc/FEniCS](numerics.md) - These projects exhibit a hierarchical or "Russian Doll" approach to modularity, coupling high-level expertise (e.g. PDEs) to lower-level implementations.
 They have proven far more effective than monolithic designs but, we argue, are not yet optimlal.
     -   Quantitatve study of dependencies in software package managers.
-We apply the tools of complex networks analysis to existing package dependencies.
+Apply the tools of complex networks analysis to existing package dependencies.
         *   [PyPi, CRAN, clojars](package-managers.md) -- not yet written

     These analyses show that while low-level software is well modularized and loosely coupled, high and intermediate-level modules are often tightly coupled to specific lower-level implementations, limiting efficient selection and distribution at this level.
 This causes fragmentation and slower software evolution.